jdx/mise/README.md

 is:

 ```
-nodejs      20.0.0       # comments are allowed
+node      20.0.0       # comments are allowed
 ruby        3            # can be fuzzy version
 shellcheck  latest       # also supports "latest"
 jq          1.6
 erlang      ref:master   # compile from vcs ref
 golang      prefix:1.19  # uses the latest 1.19.x version—needed in case "1.19" is an exact match
 shfmt       path:./shfmt # use a custom runtime
-nodejs      lts          # use lts version of nodejs (not supported by all plugins)
+node      lts          # use lts version of node (not supported by all plugins)

 # The following syntax is experimental and subject to change
-nodejs      lts!-2       # install 2 versions behind the latest lts (e.g.: 18 if lts is 20)
+node      lts!-2       # install 2 versions behind the latest lts (e.g.: 18 if lts is 20)
 python      latest!-0.1  # install python-3.10 if the latest is 3.11
 ```